Hieromon/AutoConnect/mkdocs/credit.md

 ## Saved credential in EEPROM

-AutoConnect saves the established WiFi connection to the EEPROM area of the ESP8266/ESP32 module and equips a class for accessing the credentials.
-You can use the class to access the credentials individually.
+AutoConnect stores the established WiFi connection in the EEPROM of the ESP8266/ESP32 module and equips the class to access it from the sketch.
+You can read, write or erase the credentials using this class individually.
+It's [**AutoConnectCredential**](#autoconnectcredential) class which provides the access method to the saved credentials in EEPROM.

-Make some sketches for erasing the EEPROM area, or some erasing utility is needed.
-You can prepare the sketch to erase the saved credential with *AutoConnectCredential*.
-The *AutoConnectCrendential* class provides the access method to the saved credential in EEPROM and library source file is including it.

-A class description of AutoConnectCredential is follows.
+## AutoConnectCredential

 ### <i class="fa fa-code"></i> Include header